Department of VA Medical Center

 Department of VA Medical Center - Birmingham, AL

 Department Of Va Medical Center is a detox and addiction treatment facility located at 700 South 19th Street in the 35233 zip code of Birmingham, AL. As a detox center, it offers alcohol detox, opioid detox and benzodiazepines detox.
-Department Of Va Medical Center is run by the U. S. Department of Veterans Affairs.
-Department Of Va Medical Center offers treatment to people with co-occurring substance use and pain, people with dual diagnosis treatment and veterans.
+The treatment program at Department Of Va Medical Center includes regular outpatient treatment, general outpatient treatment and outpatient detoxification.
+Department Of Va Medical Center offers treatment to veterans, people with co-occurring substance use and pain and people with dual diagnosis treatment.
 It accepts men and women into their treatment and detox program.

 Address: 700 South 19th Street, Birmingham, AL 35233